Julien Gouyet

-Julien Gouyet was a French priest, credited with discovering the House of the Virgin Mary.
-In 1881, led by the visions of Jesus of the Blessed Anne Catherine Emmerich (Klemens Brentano, 1852) Gouyet discovered a house near Ephesus in Turkey, said to be the House of the Virgin Mary.
+Julien Gouyet (1828–1899) was a French diocesan priest from Paris, credited with discovering the location of the House of the Virgin Mary near Ephesus in Turkey.
+Some accounts mistakenly state that Gouyet was a member of the Vincentian (Lazarist) Order.
+In 1881, led by the visions of Jesus of the Blessed Anne Catherine Emmerich (Klemens Brentano, 1852), Gouyet discovered a house near Ephesus in Turkey, said to be the House of the Virgin Mary.
 Pope Leo XIII visited in 1896, and in 1951 Pope Pius XII declared it a Holy Place.
 Pope John XXIII made the declaration permanent, and popes Paul VI (1967), John Paul II (1979) and Benedict XVI (2006) all visited the shrine.